piranna/dotfiles/README.md

 - If local config files have changed, just add and push them as usual.
 - If you want to add a new config file, do it with `git add` giving explicitly the file path to override the included global `.gitignore` file.

+In case update process left some blacklisted files (specially `dotfiles.sh`), you can remove them manually by running `./dotfiles.sh remove_blacklisted`.

 ## How it works